DATA-DOG/beflash/README.md

-# beflash - Concurrent Behat feature runner
+# beflash - Parallel Behat feature runner

-Runs **Behat** features files concurrently.
-Note: this requires your test suite to be compatible with concurrent runner.
-For example in our case, we isolate scenarios within a database transaction and this allows us to run tests concurrently.
+Runs **Behat** features files in parallel.
+Note: this requires your test suite to be compatible with parallel runner.
+For example in our case, we isolate scenarios within a database transaction and this allows us to run tests in parallel.
 When scenario ends - transaction is rolled back and the state is fresh again.

 ## The success story